zappascout/devil_notes-sources/docs/notes_8_devil.md

 percent within a few years==:
 Ensmenger, ibid, p239

-==PAT performance as no better a gauge of coding potential than eye color==:
+==PAT performance was no better a gauge of coding potential than eye color==:
 Ensmenger, ibid.
 Also see Lawrence J. Mazlack, "Identifying Potential to Acquire Programming Skill," *Communications of the ACM*,